Chapter 3: An Eventful Month

 “I don’t follow you.”
 Kirk told him.

-“Sterilized to a fare-thee-well, though the necessary Mycorrhizal fungi in their roots would prove to be extremely tenacious should it escape into another of these biomes, not to mention fatal for the unfortunate flora it infected.
+“Don’t worry, I had them sterilized as much as possible.
+Though the symbiotic Mycorrhizal fungi in their roots had to remain, and those would prove to be extremely tenacious should they escape into another of these biomes, not to mention fatal for the unfortunate flora it infected.
 The pollens, however, would have us both in anaphylactic shock very swiftly indeed should the field fail.
 Securing against that scenario was very costly indeed.”
-Green swept up his flank backwards—the equivalent of a sniff.
-“From what I understand, even humans with their fearsome immune systems can suffer quite profusely from their effects.
-The warning about the venomous fauna is purely a legal requirement, while those bees could land you in the medical bay if they stung you, they won’t, as a rule, since doing so is fatal to them also.”
-“Really?”

 “Oh yes.
 Remarkable creatures.
 Survival of the whole in one of the galaxy’s most hostile competitive environments through instinctive self-sacrifice of the individual.
 Have you read Richard Dawkins?”